-Last updated on June 29th, 2020 at 12:06 pm
+Last updated on November 5th, 2020 at 10:12 am

-Endangered Species in Kenya
+Endangered Species in Kenya.

-What is Endangered Species?
-Endangered species is any species that is at risk of extinction because of a sudden rapid decrease in its population or a loss of its critical habitat.
+Which are the Endangered Species in Kenya?
+These are the species that are at risk of extinction because of a sudden rapid decrease in its population or a loss of its critical habitat.

 Kenya is second after the Democratic Republic of Congo in Africa and tenth in the world.
 With such a huge number a few of these mammal species are certain to be endemic.

 Endemism is different from indigenous or native species in that the latter is also found elsewhere.
 Endemic species run a high risk of extinction due to changes in their confined habitats.
 Particularly due to hunting and habitat destruction.

 I believe that tourism can be effective by providing incentives for promoting wildlife conservation, this is by visiting some of these isolated habitats thus providing an economic incentive for their protection and also providing revenues to continue supporting conservation efforts.